mali5820k/Cobra/README.md

 # King Cobra
 ### Project Goals/Focus:
   - A programming language inspired from Python's simplicity and C/C++'s speed.
   - The language itself is going to be compiler-based with focus on portability via a VM (low-level Virtual Machine).
-Once a proof of concept is made with a functional VM, the focus will be to implement KC entirely with the help of "Crafting Interpreters" by Robert (Bob) Nystrom, then to remake the language from scratch using my acquired knowledge from the book, or to keep this entire thing as a standalone project for experience.
+The focus of this project is to implement KC entirely with the help of "Crafting Interpreters" by Robert (Bob) Nystrom, then to remake the language from scratch using my acquired knowledge from the book.
+If time becomes scarce, then I'll simply leave the project as a learning experience.

 Again, this is an ongoing project that is based off of interest in compiled languages.
 The book I am actively reading to accomplish this project is "Crafting Interpreters" by Bob Nystrom which he has made publicly available at: https://craftinginterpreters.com/